Mycelium Robotics

 6. Stay Close

 We check in with both client and candidate after the start date.
-Early-stage issues — onboarding friction, expectation mismatches — are easier to resolve when caught early.
+Early-stage issues, including onboarding friction and expectation mismatches, are easier to resolve when caught early.

 We also maintain ongoing relationships with placed candidates, which means future searches for the same client benefit from continuity and contextual knowledge.